michaelkielt/azure-database-migration549/README.md

    - Simulate intentional data loss in the production environment and execute the disaster recovery process to restore the database to a point before the data loss
      occurs.
 This step ensures the robustness of the system's recovery mechanisms and validates the effectiveness of having a disaster recovery strategy.

+5. **Geo-Replication and Failover:**
+   - Implement geo-replication for the restored production Azure SQL Database, creating a synchronised replica of the primary database.
+   - Orchestrate a planned failover to the secondary region, simulating real-world challenges.
+   - Test the failover functionality and perform a tailback to revert to the primary region.

 ## Part 1: Establishing a Production Environment Database

 ### Prerequisites: